-Hemorrhoids Surgery Options
+Hemorrhoids Surgery Treatment Options

 Either local or general anesthesia is given to patients.
 The drawback to this option is the fact that incisions are made in the highly sensitive area which may require stitches and they can make the area to be painful and tender.

-- PPH or Procedure for Prolapse and Hemorrhoids
+2. PPH or Procedure for Prolapse and Hemorrhoids

 In this procedure, the hemorrhoid is moved higher in the anus where there are only fewer nerve endings for less pain.
 Recovery is also quicker with less itching and bleeding for this option.

-- Other Options
+3. Other Options

 There are also other less invasive treatment options t remove or reduce the size of hemorrhoids, such as laser, rubber band ligation, and sclerotherapy.

 Hemorrhoids Surgery Complications

 They include bleeding, infection, and reaction to anesthesia.
 Apart from that, patients may have some trouble urinating and how the anal sphincter can get damaged during surgery.

 Treating Post-Surgery Pain

 Another way you can do is soaking in a warm bath and taking stool softeners.
 In most cases, hemorrhoids surgery recovery can take about two weeks following the surgery.
 In some cases, the full recovery itself can be as long as three to six weeks.

 In most cases, surgery is effective, but it is also important for you to maintain good hygiene, consume a high-fiber menu for your diet, and keep yourself not to be constipated since it may end up forming new hemorrhoids instead.
 After all, remember that the lifestyle affects your health.

 Preventing Hemorrhoids from Reoccurring

-This is where consuming high-fiber diet, along with drinking enough water, every day is important.
-It can help keep your stools soft and you stay regular, while reducing constipation along with the need to strain when you’re on the toilet.
+This is where consuming a high-fiber diet, along with drinking enough water, every day is important.
+It can help keep your stools soft and you stay regular while reducing constipation along with the need to strain when you’re on the toilet.